jsenv/core/docs/testing/readme.md

 ```

 Note: By default an execution is given 30s before being considered as a timeout.
-Check [executionDefaultOptions documentation](./api.md#executionDefaultOptions) to know how to configure this value.
+Check [executionDefaultOptions](#executionDefaultOptions) to know how to configure this value.

 ## Execution disconnection